Jon9851/You-Matter-/README.md

   ### From

-   * The contacts page on you matter deisgn is simple and easy to use.
-The page contains a 3 input boxes and a message box.
-Underneath the form box is a sumbit button which reloads the page once the form has been filled in.
+   * The design for the contacts page on You Matter is simple and easy to use.
+The page contains three input boxes and a message box.
+     Underneath the form box is a submit button which reloads the page once the form has been filled in

 ![Contact Us](assets/readme-images/form.png)